Denise Duerksen, CMC

 The City Clerk is designated as the Freedom of Information Officer and coordinates requests for records.
 Access to or copies of public records may be be obtained through filling out a records request form and submitting it to the City Clerk's office.

-The Clerk's office is also responsible for providing the Governing Body with agenda packets and materials, maintaining and updating the City Code, recording and certifying special assessments, licensing for cereal malt beverages (corporate, individual, partnership) drinking establishments,food, peddlers, handbills, pawnbrokers & precious metal dealers, taxi cab licenses, street closures (for construction and non-construction) and fireworks stand permits.
+The Clerk's office is also responsible for providing the Governing Body with agenda packets and materials, maintaining and updating the City Code, recording and certifying special assessments, licensing for cereal malt beverages (corporate, individual, partnership) (CMB monthly report) drinking establishments,food, peddlers, handbills, pawnbrokers & precious metal dealers, taxi cab licenses, street closures (for construction and non-construction) special events and fireworks stands.
 These licenses may be downloaded from this page or obtained in the utility billing office.

 The upkeep of Greenwood Cemetery and Restlawn Cemetery records also falls under the duties of the City Clerk.
 Cemetery software has been installed, which will help to better assist family members in locating loved ones and requesting genealogy information: search here